FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 Parameters:

 * Split name: The username to be created.
-No duplicates are allowed.
+No duplicates are allowed

 ```
 [group0]: /apps> makeShard hello_shard